acharjee0712/acceptsuitenodeheroku/docs/AcceptCustomer.md

 ## Accessing Accept Customer Page

-There are two ways to navigate to Accept.js page.
+There are two ways to navigate to Accept Customer page.

 * The Accept Customer page can be accessed from the dashboard page by clicking on the Accept Customer tab.
 * Access directly by providing the product type and customer ID query strings in the URL.